ltearno/hexa.tools/hexa.binding/README.md

 ## Going further

 To go further, you can also checkout the [Sample 2](../hexa.binding.samples/hexa.binding.sample2/), which is a very basic application showing a master detail edition view.
+It is full of comments so it's easy to use it as a first step guide.

 If you have questions, remarks or ideas, you can push a pull request or a comment !